-Prior to the 1980s, most blind children were educated in state schools for the visually impaired, where music instruction was typically part of the curriculum.
-Since the 1980s, blind children have been placed in educational settings where music exposure and instruction are not always available.
-Today most visually impaired children do not attend state schools for the visually impaired, and many blind children do not have access to music instruction.
+Prior to the 1980s, most blind and partially sighted children were educated in state schools for the visually impaired, where music instruction was typically part of the curriculum.
+Since the 1980s, blind and partially sighted children have been placed in educational settings where music exposure and instruction are not always available.
+Today, most visually impaired children do not attend state schools for the visually impaired, and many blind and partially sighted children do not have access to music instruction.

-With music instruction, some blind children will become outstanding musicians.
+With music instruction, some blind and partially sighted children will become outstanding musicians.
 For those who do not, there are still great benefits.
-Blind children exposed to music typically show improved cognitive ability and academic performance, along with improved social skills and personality.
+Blind and partially sighted children exposed to music typically show improved cognitive performance, along with improved social skills and personality.

 Vision Through Music—A Collaboration with the Academy of Music for the Blind (AMB)

-To address this need, CEF of AAPOS has joined efforts the Academy of Music for the Blind (AMB) to increase the number of music teachers who work with blind children.
-AMB will provide a virtual orientation program that gives music teachers experience working with blind children and will create web-based educational content.
-CEF of AAPOS will host a registry of music teachers with experience teaching blind students, helping families of blind children find appropriate teachers.
+To address this need, CEF of AAPOS has joined efforts with the Academy of Music for the Blind (AMB) to increase the number of music teachers who work with blind and partially sighted children.
+AMB provides a virtual orientation program that gives music teachers experience working with blind children and will create web-based educational content.
+CEF of AAPOS hosts a registry of music teachers with experience teaching blind and partially sighted students, helping families of visually impaired children find appropriate teachers.